secretkeylabs/wallet-connect/webapp/README.md

     - what are the supported chains?

     Chains are simple - it's Stacks, so we simply pass the selected chain (full chainID).
-    Events and methods are wallet dependant.
+    Events and methods are wallet dependent.

-    [Our dummy wallet](../wallet/README.md) doesn't support events and supports only 4 example methods:
+    [Our dummy wallet](https://github.com/secretkeylabs/wallet-connect/tree/master/wallet) doesn't support events and supports only 4 example methods:

     - stacks_signMessage - for signing a message with wallet users private key
     - stacks_stxTransfer - simple STX transfer
     - stacks_contractCall - contract call (with post conditions)
     - stacks_contractDeploy - contract deploy

+    See [API reference](../docs/API_REFERENCE.md) for complete list.

     We pass these method names as array and keep `events` empty - They must match what the wallet supports.